awsdocs/amazon-redshift-management-guide/doc_source/performance-metrics-query-execution-details.md

 + **Query Properties**\.
 Displays a summary of information about the query such as the query ID, the database user who ran the query, the duration, and its status\.
 The **Executed on** property indicates whether the query ran on a main cluster or a concurrency scaling cluster\.
 + **SQL**\.
 Displays the query text in a friendly, human\-readable format\.
 + **Query Execution Details**\.
 Displays information about how the query was processed\.
 This section includes both planned and actual execution data for the query\.
 Query execution details aren't available for queries that ran on a concurrency scaling cluster\.
 For information on using the **Query Execution Details** section, see [Analyzing query execution](analyzing-query-execution.md)\.
 + **Cluster Performance During Query Execution**\.
 Displays performance metrics from CloudWatch\.
-For information on using the **Cluster Performance During Query Execution** section, see [Viewing cluster performance during query execution](performance-metrics-query-cluster.md)\.
+For information on using the **Cluster Performance During Query Execution** section, see [Viewing cluster performance as queries run](performance-metrics-query-cluster.md)\.

 The **Query** view looks similar to the following when you open it\.